Skip to main content

 Because it is an active investigation, sometimes the source of the data compromise is unclear.
 It would be unfair to damage one company’s business or reputation without knowing all the facts of the situation.

-As a matter of policy, after security breaches such as this, Mastercard works closely with the merchant or processor to ensure the appropriate level of security measures are being taken.
-The important point to remember is that regardless of who was involved, consumers are fully protected under Mastercard’s Zero Liability Policy for fraudulent purchases; and we have 1) replaced your compromised card and given you a new number to avoid unauthorized activity on your account and/or 2) are monitoring your account for any unusual activity.
+As a matter of policy, after security breaches such as this, Visa works closely with the merchant or processor to ensure the appropriate level of security measures are being taken.
+The important point to remember is that regardless of who was involved, consumers are fully protected under Visa’s Zero Liability Policy for fraudulent purchases; and we have 1) replaced your compromised card and given you a new number to avoid unauthorized activity on your account and/or 2) are monitoring your account for any unusual activity.
 Although certain card account data was potentially compromised, that does not mean data related to your account was taken, or that fraud has occurred on your account.

 Am I responsible for the fraudulent charges on my debit card?